 What About Refinement?

 Well, technically, Refinement is not a Scrum event.
 However, many teams hold their refinements as meetings, and every meeting is supposed to have an input or agenda, and of course is supposed to deliver some value to the company.
-Hence, it is supposed to produce an output.
-Is described by the Scrum Guide as “the act of breaking down and further defining Product Backlog items into smaller more precise items.
+Hence, it is supposed to produce an output, which enables an outcome.
+It is described by the Scrum Guide as “the act of breaking down and further defining Product Backlog items into smaller more precise items.
 This is an ongoing activity to add details, such as a description, order, and size.
 Attributes often vary with the domain of work.“

 During refinements, the Product Backlog is enriched with additional information.
-This may be through addition of information to already existing requirements, gaining clarity through discussions, splitting requirements, or writing new requirements into the backlog.
-This way, the Product Backlog evolves during every refinement and requirements get ready to be planned in one of the upcoming Sprints.
+This may be through addition of information to already existing requirements, gaining clarity through discussions, splitting requirements, or adding new requirements to the backlog.
+This way, the Product Backlog evolves during every refinement and requirements get ready to be pulled in one of the upcoming Sprints.
 Thus, Input and Output of refinement activities are different versions/iterations of the Product Backlog.